▶️ LISTEN TO THIS ARTICLE

 What Is a Multi-Agent System?

-The distinction that matters isn't how many agents you deploy — it's where failures originate.
+The distinction that matters isn't how many agents you deploy.
+It's where failures originate.
 A fleet of identical workers processing documents in parallel fails independently: one crashes, the others continue, and you lose exactly one worker's output.
 A multi-agent system fails through interaction.
 One agent's confident but wrong classification cascades into another agent's downstream reasoning, which corrupts a third agent's aggregation, and now you've amplified a small error into a systemic one.
 The failure mode tells you what you're actually building.

 Wooldridge and Jennings saw part of this clearly in the 1990s.
-Their framework — agents as autonomous entities perceiving environments, reasoning about goals, and coordinating under distributed information — got the fundamentals right.
+Their framework (agents as autonomous entities perceiving environments, reasoning about goals, and coordinating under distributed information) got the fundamentals right.
 Agent autonomy and distributed control remain the defining characteristics.
 What their framework couldn't anticipate is the LLM era, where "reasoning" isn't rule-based inference over structured knowledge but probabilistic generation over compressed training distributions.
 A 1990s multi-agent system coordinated deterministic actors with predictable outputs.
 Today's multi-agent systems coordinate stochastic actors whose outputs shift with temperature settings, prompt phrasing, and context window contents.
-The coordination problem didn't just scale — it changed in kind.
+The coordination problem didn't just scale.
+It changed in kind.

 If you can achieve the same outcome by running one model multiple times in sequence, you don't have a multi-agent system.
 You have batching.
-Multi-agent systems require differentiation — specialized tools, distinct training, or divergent objectives that force genuine coordination rather than parallel execution.
+Multi-agent systems require differentiation: specialized tools, distinct training, or divergent objectives that force genuine coordination rather than parallel execution.
 The moment agents need to negotiate, share partial state, or resolve conflicting conclusions, you've crossed into territory where coordination itself becomes the primary engineering challenge.

 Why Multiple Agents?
 The Case for Distributed Intelligence

 Klarna's customer service agent provides a different profile: 2.3 million conversations in the first month, resolution time dropping from 11 minutes to under 2 minutes, satisfaction scores matching human agents.
 Then, a year later, Klarna quietly resumed hiring human agents.
 The gap between pilot metrics and sustained production reveals where multi-agent systems hit friction.
-The early wins came from handling high-volume, low-complexity queries where coordination wasn't needed—agents working in parallel, not collaboratively.
+The early wins came from handling high-volume, low-complexity queries where coordination wasn't needed, with agents working in parallel, not collaboratively.
 The limitations appeared with complex cases requiring genuine multi-step coordination: verifying account details, checking inventory across systems, coordinating with fraud detection.
 These tasks need agents that don't just work simultaneously, but communicate state and negotiate outcomes.

 How Agents Coordinate: Communication Patterns